Travis Walton incident: Missing person investigation

-In the 1970s, polygraph examinations were a common technique in law enforcement.
-On November 11, members of the crew underwent polygraph examinations to determine if they had killed Travis — all honestly reported they hadn't.
+Polygraph examinations have and continue to be a common technique in law enforcement, despite scientific studies repeatedly challenging their accuracy.

 The following day, November 7, a search party of nearly 50 people scoured the Turkey Springs area, but failed to find Travis or any signs of an altercation.
 Law enforcement were surprised when, after a few hours, Travis's mother told them "I don't think there is any use of looking any further.
 He's not around here.
 I don't think he's on this earth."
-Sheriff Gillespie then dismissed the volunteers.
-However the following morning, November 8, Rogers and Duane Walton complained in person about the discontinued search.
-As a result, Sheriff Gillespie assembled another search party which included a helicopter.
+Sheriff Gillespie dismissed the volunteers.
+But the following morning, November 8, Rogers and Duane Walton complained in person about the discontinued search.
+As a result, Sheriff Gillespie assembled another search party, which included a helicopter.

-Regional papers covered the story on November 8, and that day, a member of a Phoenix-based UFO interest group recorded a 65-minute interview with crew chief Mike Rogers and Travis's older brother Duane Walton.
-At no point during the interview did either express any fear or concern for Travis; rather, they expressed confidence that Travis would be returned.
+Regional papers covered the story on November 8.
+That day, a member of a Phoenix-based UFO interest group recorded a 65-minute interview with crew chief Mike Rogers and Travis's older brother Duane Walton.
+At no point during the interview did either reportedly express any fear or concern for Travis; rather, they expressed confidence that Travis would be returned.
 During the interview, Rogers discussed the Forestry contract, saying "This contract we have is seriously behind schedule.
 In fact, Monday the time is up.
 We haven't done any work on it since Wednesday because of this thing, and therefore it won't be done.
 I hope they take that into account."
 Forestry contracts included an Act of God clause that excused contractors who were delinquent due to unforeseeable circumstances.

 During the interview, Duane revealed that he, Travis, and their mother were UFO buffs who had previously discussed that if they ever saw a UFO, they would "immediately get directly under the object" because the "opportunity" to go aboard a UFO would be "too great to pass up".
 Duane repeatedly insisted that Travis was "not even missing.
 He knows where he's at and I know where he's at".

-On November 9, law enforcement continued the search for Travis, until late afternoon when Walton's mother again requested the search be halted.
+On November 9, law enforcement continued the search for Travis until late afternoon, when Walton's mother again requested the search be halted.

 By November 10, stories of Walton's disappearance were being published throughout the US, UK, and Canada.
 On November 11, the press reported that Travis's mother felt any further searching for Travis would be useless.
-Also on November 11, Rogers and the five other members of the forestry crew were interrogated by Arizona Dept. of Public Safety polygraph examiner C.E.
-Gilson to determine if the men had murdered Travis Walton.
+Also on November 11, Rogers and the five other members of the forestry crew were interrogated by Arizona Dept. of Public Safety polygraph examiner C. E. Gilson to determine if the men had murdered Travis Walton.
 All denied having harmed Travis—Gilson opined that five out of the six men were being truthful and described results for the sixth man, Allen Dalis, as "inconclusive".